msfukui/vscode-extension-eof-mark/README.md

-# eof-mark
+# EOF Mark

-This is a Visual Studio Code extention that adds the display of the [EOF] mark to the end of the file.
+This is a Visual Studio Code extention that adds the '[EOF]' mark to the end of the file.

 ![EOF-Mark Display sample](images/display-sample.jpg)

-"[EOF] mark" is what is displayed at the end of "Hidemaru", "TeraPad" and other editors.
+The '[EOF]' mark is the one that is displayed at the end of the file in the Hidemaru Editor, TeraPad and other editors.

 ## Features

-Simply, [EOF] is displayed in gray at the end of the opened editor.
+Simply, the '[EOF]' mark is displayed in gray at the end of the opened editor space.

 ## Requirements